 👉 Looking for more amazing activities?
 Then check out my picks for the 24 most epic things to do in Croatia!

 Prepare for rocky beaches

 While it’s certainly not the rule, Croatia is home to a ton of rocky beaches.
 Sure, you’ll find some sandy beaches if you look for them, but in general, beaches full of pebbles are standard.

 To prepare for this, bring along a pair of water shoes (they’ll also protect you from sea urchins), and quick-dry towels.
 And, while you’re hanging out on the rocky shores, I’d also recommend you bring your own snorkel set to explore with.

 If you’re looking for some great sandy beaches, then definitely check out Lojena Beach in the Kornati Islands, Mlaska Beach on Hvar, and Uvala Lapad Beach in Dubrovnik.

-For some nationalities, you’ll be able to stay in Croatia for 90 out of every 180 days, regardless of how long you’ve stayed in the Schengen area.
-That said, definitely look up the visa requirements for entering the country before you get there, as it does change depending on your specifics.
+Be sure to look up the visa requirements for entering the country before you get there, as it does change depending on your specifics.